 6. When will Centrav process my schedule change?

 Centrav processes all airline schedule changes in departure date order.
-Be assured that your client’s schedule change is a top priority to us.
+Rest assured that your client’s schedule change is a top priority to us!

 7. What about last-minute schedule changes?